weekgoodday/weekgoodday.github.io/_pages/about.md

 News
 ======
-**2024.03**: our work about [OOD Challenges in Terrain Classification](https://github.com/weekgoodday/TCPOSS) is under review of IROS 2024.
+**2024.03**: Our work about [OOD Challenges in Terrain Classification](https://github.com/weekgoodday/TCPOSS) is under review of IROS 2024.
 **2023.09-2024.01**: Teaching assistant of undergraduate course Introduction to Intelligent Robots.
 **2023.06**: Get Bachelor degree!
 Undergraduate thesis (in Chinese): [The Uncertainty Experimental Analysis in 3D Semantic Segmentation](../files/UndergraduateThesis.pdf).
 **2022.09-2023.01**: Teaching assistant of undergraduate course Introduction to Intelligent Robots.